-In the event the traveler must forego the provided meal for health or business reasons, an explanation for the purchase of the meal replacement must accompany the claim.
-Supporting documentation including itemized receipts may be requested and required.
+In the event the traveler must forego the provided meal for health or business reasons, an explanation for the purchase of the meal replacement must accompany the Travel Expense Claim.
+Supporting documentation may be required and payment will be at the applicable per diem amount.